marr0065/mtm6201-final/README.md

 **2. Footer visibility**
  The footer floated incorrectly due to uneven content heights.
 Adding `flex-grow` on the main element and a proper `min-height` layout fixed this issue.

-**3. Image organization**
-Ensuring that all images loaded correctly required strict file naming and consistent folder structure (`images/` directory).
-I also used placeholder images temporarily to maintain layout during development.

 ---

 ## What I Learned